-When the object 802 when lifted or lowered in the z-axes marker 804 may be detected and used to trigger stimulation.
+When the object 802 when lifted or lowered in the z-axes i.e. towards the camera 608, the change in the area of the marker 804 may be detected and used to trigger stimulation.

 The object 802 may be moved to specified places on the surface.
-For example, the task may require the patient to move the task object 802 to a square on the surface.
+For example, the task may require the patient to 60 move the task object 802 to a square on the surface.
 When the object is successfully moved to the square, the VNS stimulation is triggered.